dynatrace-oss/terraform-provider-dynatrace/docs/resources/infraops_app_settings.md

 ### Optional

 - `interface_saturation_threshold` (Number) The threshold at which a network device interface is deemed to be saturated.
-- `invex_dql_query_limit` (Number) Limit the number of results returned from Grail for Data center, Host, and Network device entities.
+- `invex_dql_query_limit` (Number) Limit the number of results returned from Grail for Host, Network device, and Extensions entities.
-- `invex_dql_sort_limit` (Number) Limit for server-side sorting in Data center, Host, and Network device inventories.
+- `invex_dql_sort_limit` (Number) Limit for server-side sorting in Host, Network device and Extensions inventories.
 Sorting is disabled when the row count exceeds the configured threshold.

 ### Read-Only